We're With You at Each and Every Step

 As you progress, you will have a team of support staff giving you any guidance or help you might need.
 We have over 80 tutors and support staff helping students all over the world to achieve their ambitions.

-Your Arden University tutors will help you through your modules and they are the first person to approach if you have any questions about your course or assignment.
-They will be posting thought-provoking discussions, engaging in forum conversations and hosting Live Chat sessions and webinars, to really help you understand your study materials.
+Your Arden University tutors will help you through your modules and they are the first person to approach, via email, if you have any questions about your course or assignment.
+They will be posting thought-provoking discussions, engaging in forum conversations and hosting webinars to really help you understand your study materials.

 But our support here at Arden doesn't just involve your academic work - our Student Support Team is here for any other queries or help you may need.